Common Vacuum Tubes for Music Enjoyment

 Thank you Mr. Lee DeForest

-Thank you Mr. John Flemming
+Thank you Mr. John Fleming

-Vacuum Tube Pioneers.
+The Vacuum Tube Pioneers.

 They lit the Lamp and made possible the Amp

-My NOS "Stash" in the Garage
+The NOS "Stash" in my Lynchburg Garage

-An assortment of TV and Audio Tubes
+An assortment of TV, Radio & Audio Tubes

 My Tube Testers